Not sure what to get your travel-crazy loved ones for Christmas or some other gift-giving occasion? How about some fun travel tech!?

-Unfortunately not all power outlets are made equal around the world.
-Fortunately, travel adapters make it possible for you to bring your favorite tech along with you when you travel.
+Unfortunately not all power outlets are equal around the world.
+Thankfully, travel adapters make it possible for you to bring your favorite tech with you when you travel.

-Travel adapters can be plugged into power outlets to basically make them compatible with your device plugs.
+In a nutshell, travel adapters are plugged into power outlets to make them compatible with your devices’ plugs.

 I recommend the Eagle Creek Dual Wattage Converter set that comes with 5 adapter plus and 1 dual wattage converter.